rohan843/cybersecurity-notes/README.md

 **Chronicle** is a cloud-native tool designed to retain, analyse and search data.
 Cloud-native means that the service provides more resources, controls and ease than in other cloud-hosted tools.

+Chronicle allows us to collect and analyze log data according to:

+1. A specific asset
+2. A domain name
+3. A user
+4. An IP address

 #### Enterprise insights dashboard

 The enterprise insights dashboard highlights recent alerts.
 It identifies suspicious domain names in logs, known as indicators of compromise (IOCs).
 Each result is labeled with a confidence score to indicate the likelihood of a threat.
 It also provides a severity level that indicates the significance of each threat to the organization.
 A security analyst might use this dashboard to monitor login or data access attempts related to a critical asset—like an application or system—from unusual locations or devices.